Editing

 Don’t delete anything

 When you do any writing at all, do not delete anything.
-Even when cutting things from your narrative, removing repetition, or excising irrelevant detail, keep everything.
+Even when cutting things from your narrative, removing repetition, or excising irrelevant details, keep everything.

 Save each edit of your work as a new version because you never know when you might need something as inspiration for another project or need to refer back to some world-building.